hpc-carpentry/old-hpc-workflows/_episodes/03-wildcards.md

 ## Handling dependencies differently

 For many rules, we will need to make finer distinctions between inputs.
 It is not always appropriate to pass all inputs as a lump to your action.
 For example, our rules for `.dat` use their first (and only) dependency specifically as the input file to `wordcount.py`.
 If we add additional dependencies (as we will soon do) then we don't want these being passed as input files to `wordcount.py`: it expects just one input file.

 Let's see this in action.
 We need to add `wordcount.py` as a dependency of each of our data files so that the rules will be executed if the script changes.
-In this case, we can use `{input[0]}` to refer to the first dependency, and `{input[1]}` to refer to the second.
+In this case, we can use `{input[0]}` to refer to the first dependency, and `{input[1]}` to refer to the second:

 ~~~
 rule count_words: